Viewing Git History and Changes: git log and git diff Tutorial

 Understanding git diff

-You can use diff in different ways depending on what you want to compare.
+You can use diff in several ways depending on what you want to compare.
+Each variation serves a different purpose in your daily workflow.

 Compare Working Directory with Staging Area